BerndFranzen/SWGOH-Guildstats/README.md

 multiple guilds (like partner guilds who share one analyst or even Territory Wars once you found out an allycode of a member of the opponent's guild (e.g. through swgoh.gg).

-To speed up multiple consecutive runs and save bandwidth, results received from the server are cached for 24 hours.

 PREREQUISITES
 =============